KhronosGroup/glTF/specification/README.md

 >
-_This is a draft specification; it is incomplete and may change before ratification.
-We have made it available early in the spirit of transparency to receive community feedback.
-Please create [issues](https://github.com/KhronosGroup/glTF/issues) with your feedback._
+_This is a draft specification; there may be minor changes before ratification is finalized.
+Please provide feedback by submitting [issues](https://github.com/KhronosGroup/glTF/issues)._

 Editors